Minnesota Starvation Experiment: Study period and phases

 During the starvation period, the subjects received two meals per day designed to induce the same level of nutritional stress for each participant.
 Since each subject had distinct metabolic characteristics, the diet of each man was adjusted throughout the starvation period to produce roughly a 25% total weight loss over the 24-week period.

 The researchers tracked each subject's weight as a function of time elapsed since the beginning of the starvation period.
 For each subject, the weight versus time plot was expected—as well as enforced—to form a particular curve, the prediction weight-loss curve, whose characteristics were decided before the commencement of the experiment.
 The postulated curves turned out to be quite predictive for most subjects.

-If a subject did veer off his curve in any given week, his caloric intake for the next week would be adjusted, by varying the amount of bread and potatoes, to bring him back to the curve; however, the required adjustments were usually minor.
+If a subject veered off his curve in any given week, his caloric intake for the next week would be adjusted, by varying the amount of bread and potatoes, to bring him back to the curve.
+The required adjustments were usually minor.
 The shapes of the curves were chosen "based on the concept that the rate of weight loss would progressively decrease and reach a relative plateau" at the final weight.